piripinui/image-detection-demo/README.md

 The map client is defined in the public directory.
 It is a basic Openlayers client using Google Streetview.
 When the "Press to Analyse..." button is pushed, it captures the Streetview image from the DOM and makes a POST request to the /saveimage endpoint hosted by the server.
 The request contains the image in its body, which is received by the server and saved as a file to disk.
 The server then makes a GET request to the ML service, which processes all JPEG files in the directory and produces new images with the detected equipment labelled on them.
 The request to the ML service is then responded to as successful and the app server then finds the processed file and the detection results and returns it to the client as a JSON object.

 The app's server is defined in `server.js`.
 It acts as the web server for the client and also middleware for passing requests for imagery processing to the ML backend.
+To run this server type:

+`node server.js`

 The client is in the `public` directory.
 To start it, type the following into a Chrome browser: